"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 She reached across her desk and flicked her lighter, and he leaned forward to catch his cigarette in the flame.
 He enjoyed the first rush of the tobacco, and exhaled slowly.
 “It seems that everybody speaks English here,” he remarked.

 Director Husarska watched him running his tongue over them, and smiled sincerely for the first time.
-“You are not the first foreigner to discover our Polish coffee.”
+“You are not the first foreigner to discover our national coffee.”

 “It’s unexpected, that’s for sure.”